 When you live with multiple sclerosis (MS), the foods you choose to put in your body can make a significant difference in your overall health.

 There are many theories about the role diet plays in managing MS symptoms, including the impact gluten (a protein found in wheat, rye, barley, and triticale) has on your symptoms.
-In fact, points to an increase in sensitivity and intolerance to gluten in people with MS.
+In fact,

 Even though the research is minimal, all you have to do is spend some time on any one of the community pages for people with MS, and you’ll see the anecdotal comments and stories about how great they feel after going gluten-free — without giving up all of their favorite meals.